mohammjavad123/LLM_Pruning_and_Fine_tuning_with_LORA/README.md

 This repository demonstrates how to **efficiently fine-tune large language models (LLMs)** using **LoRA (Low-Rank Adaptation)**, significantly reducing memory requirements and training time compared to full model fine-tuning.
 The project includes both **theoretical explanations** and **practical implementations** using Hugging Face's `transformers` and `PEFT` libraries, with 4-bit quantization via `bitsandbytes` for resource efficiency.
+In addition to LoRA fine-tuning, we integrated SparseGPT pruning to reduce the base model size and speed up inference.
+SparseGPT applies activation-aware, block-wise pruning to remove redundant weights while maintaining performance.
+We evaluated the base model, the SparseGPT-pruned model on and summarization  tasks.
+Evaluation included perplexity for reasoning and ROUGE scores for summarization, allowing us to measure the trade-offs between efficiency gains and task performance across different sparsity levels.

 ---